AVDambeck/yabec/README.md

 3. Making the early game more forgiving and transperent.
 4. Correcting mistakes (e.g. dismemberment getting worse with higher con)

-These are the most significant changes since the last major version:
+These are the most significant changes.

 - The formatting is all different.
 This makes it easier for me to manage on the back end. +simple
 - phases (e.g. town, delving) are now player controlled, and there can be more than one per session. +player agency.